shn-sudo/Odoo-x-Amalthea-IIT-GN-Hackathon-2025/README.md

 > **A scalable, clean, and modular solution for automating company expense reimbursement processes.**

 **Note:** This project is being developed as part of a hackathon.
-While AI assistance is being used as a guide and brainstorming partner, the core goal is to learn, build, and understand the concepts independently.
+While AI assistance (like this conversation) is being used as a guide and brainstorming partner, the core goal is to learn, build, and understand the concepts independently.
 Every effort will be made to research, code, and debug using personal understanding and external resources, with AI input primarily used for structuring ideas and overcoming specific hurdles.

 ---